Europe in Monochrome

 Pictures taken in Austria, Albania and Hungary.

-This one is overdue actually.
-Some impressions of my home town in the month of May of this year.
+This one is overdue, actually.
+Here are some impressions of my hometown in May of this year (2014).

-It was a busy month, so I didn’t really have much time for photography.
-But two or three times I was able to take a camera with me and make some shots of (more or less) winterly Vienna.
+It was a busy month, so I had little time for photography.
+But two or three times, I could take a camera with me and make some shots of (more or less) winterly Vienna.

 A short introduction to the series

-In September 2013 friends and me backpacked trough Greece and discovered a beautiful and amazing country torn between its ancient history and struggles of the present.
-I shot a ton of pictures in these three weeks and it took me months to sort them out.
+In September 2013, friends and I backpacked through Greece and discovered a beautiful and amazing country torn between its ancient history and the struggles of the present.
+I shot a ton of pictures in these three weeks, and it took me months to sort them out.
 But my plan was right from the beginning to publish them on this blog.
 I just didn’t know how exactly.
-So after some brainstorming I decided to organize them thematically and post them in separate collections and not in a chronological order, which didn’t seem like a good fit for this blog.
-So anyway this is the first part of a long series of pictures which will continue through the winter.
-Occasionally there may be some postings with wintery shots from Vienna but apart of that it will get sunny, at least over here (well, maybe not right from the beginning) 🙂
+So, after some brainstorming, I decided to organize them thematically and post them in separate collections and not in chronological order, which didn’t seem like a good fit for this blog.
+So anyway, this is the first part of a long series of pictures that will continue through the winter.
+Occasionally, there may be some postings with wintery shots from Vienna, but apart from that, it will get sunny, at least over here (well, maybe not right from the beginning) 🙂

-In full awareness of the ancient history of Greece and their stunning remains I want to hold the old stones back for now and show you some impressions of urban life in Athens as I saw it.
+In full awareness of the ancient history of Greece and its stunning remains, I want to hold the old stones back for now and show you some impressions of urban life in Athens as I saw it.

-As it turned out the day I was in London on the 10th of November also was the day before Remembrance Day and Westminster was in full preparations for the big event.
-Remembrance Day basically evolved out of the mourning for the death of World War I and became a kind of Veterans Day with a lot of military parades and symbolism.
-Interestingly already the day before there were a lot of veterans on White Hall and I had the chance to photograph some of them.
+As it turned out, the day I was in London on the 10th of November was the day before Remembrance Day, and Westminster was in complete preparations for the big event.
+Remembrance Day evolved out of the mourning for the death of World War I and became a kind of Veterans Day with many military parades and symbolism.
+Interestingly, the day before, there were a lot of veterans in White Hall, and I had the chance to photograph some of them.